 And then, despite this academic prowess and my mother's best efforts trying to get the local education authority to help us, I failed to get into any of Liverpool's prestigious grammar schools - couldn't even get into a bad one.
 I think they gave me the "11-Plus" near the end of my time at junior school.
 Whatever this exam was, I didn't pass it.
 That left me to settle for a daily bus trip into town to attend St Nicholas' Secondary Modern in Brownlow Hill, a seat of learning that, with hindsight, delivered an education hovering somewhere around the level of below par……or shite, if you will.
-I did moderately well I suppose, but never really took in much that would really prepare me for the outside world.
-The overall boredom that set in from 2nd year onwards never totally loosened its grip, but.... the one wonderful outcome of going there was my introduction to the guitar, and for that I have to thank James Bogle, a classmate of mine with kidney problems from Scotland Road (or "Scottie Road" to anyone from Liverpool tuning in).
+I did moderately well I suppose, but never took in much that would really prepare me for the outside world.
+The overall boredom that set in from 2nd year onwards strengthened its grip over time, but.... the one wonderful outcome of going there was my introduction to the guitar, and for that I have to thank James Bogle, a classmate of mine with kidney problems from Scotland Road (or "Scottie Road" to anyone from Liverpool tuning in).

-James was frequently off sick from school and, as such, had become the beneficiary of a cheap electric guitar and something like a ten watt amp, to help get him through his day.
+Bogle was frequently off sick from school and, as such, had become the beneficiary of a cheap electric guitar and something like a ten watt amp, to help get him through his day.
 Upon hearing it, I sped home to badger my poor parents into buying a brown, acoustic THING from Argos (the well-known UK retailer).
 It came complete with strings sat about a yard away from the actual fretboard and a white scratchplate that sheared off shards of skin from the sides of your fingers, whenever you tried to strum.
 The first tune I figured out was "Play Me Like You Play That Old Guitar", a sort of comeback hit in the mid-70's for Duane Eddy.
 I vaguely remember him performing this on "Top Of The Pops", looking not unlike Acker Bilk but sadly without the bowler hat and clarinet.
 I went from that high-fallutin' start to a lilting version of "Albatross" that, in later years, would become a favourite of my Dad's.
 He liked the vibrato setting on my cheapo 15-watt amp, that watery, sub-Peter Green effect that leaked out while I plonked away, sat in our front room with the sound turned down on "Tomorrow's World".